Compute

 2. On the Fleets tab, click the name of the federation-enabled fleet to access its details page.

-3. In the navigation pane on the left, choose Services & Ingresses.
-The Services tab is displayed by default.
+3. In the navigation pane, choose Services & Ingresses.

-4. Select the namespace that the Service will belong to and click Create Service in the upper right corner.
+4. On the Services tab, select the namespace that the Service will belong to and click Create Service in the upper right corner.
 For details about how to create a namespace, see Creating a Namespace.

 Figure 2 Creating a Service